yosephtamir/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Script 13-print_float ---shows a decimal number of NUM Script 100-decimal_to_hexadecimal ---is used to convert decimal to hexadecimal Script 101-rot13 ---encodes and decodes text using the rot13
+Script 13-print_float ---shows a decimal number of NUM Script 100-decimal_to_hexadecimal ---is used to convert decimal to hexadecimal Script 101-rot13 ---encodes and decodes text using the rot13 Script 102-odd-----prints every other line from the input ,startin with the first line.